Family Rejects Doctor’s Psychiatric Diagnosis, Turns Out to be Right

 The case will likely come down to whether the jury believes that it is okay for a hospital to involve authorities if parents don’t fully accept their medical diagnosis.
 In 2014, the court ordered that Justina Pelletier be reunited with her parents.
 The parents have suffered severe emotional and financial damages and claim that their daughter has suffered emotional trauma as well.

-If you’ve suffered worsening symptoms due to an incorrect diagnosis, talk to the St. Petersburg medical malpractice attorneys at Masterson, Hoag & Smith for a free consultation.
+If you’ve suffered worsening symptoms due to an incorrect diagnosis, talk to the St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. for a free consultation.